ERIK E. STOUT

 Research experience:

-2007 – present Research Assistant (paid, part-time), laboratory of Dr. Beloozerova
+2007 – 2015 Research Assistant (paid, part-time), laboratory of Dr. Beloozerova

 Barrow Neurological Institute (BNI), Phoenix, AZ